sparkflows/sparkflows-docs/docs/processors/Save/saveashivetable.rst

 SaveAsHIVETable
 ===========

-Saves the DataFrame into a HIVE Table
+Saves the DataFrame into an Apache HIVE Table

 Type
 ---------